GitChiar/Git-workshop/README.md

 What does Git do when initialising a local repository?

-* Your answer here:my answer
+* Your answer here:my answer//git shoildnt be deleted

 ### Saving my changes